EvertonNdiawo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile -> A script that displays the content of the /etc/passwd file

-3-twofiles -> Scrpt to display contents of /etc/passwd and /etc/hosts.
+3-twofiles -> Scrpt to display contents of /etc/passwd and /etc/hosts

+4-lastlines -> A script to display the last ten files of /etc/passwd..